fracturedbyte/UE4-T2DA/README.md

 ## Getting Started

 Just download UnrealEngine-4.21.2 folder from repository and move/replace its contents to your engine folder.
-You will also have to recompile your engine afterwards.
+You will also have to **recompile** your engine afterwards because Unreal Build Tool can incorrectly track changes of replaced files.

 ### Prerequisites